denali-js/core/docs/quickstart.md

   * `import ApplicationAction from './application';` - we import the `ApplicationAction` to use as our common base class.
-You could import the base `Action` class from the `denali` module directly, but having a base class for all actions in your app is handy (and common convention).
+You could import the base `Action` class from the `@denali-js/core` module directly, but having a base class for all actions in your app is handy (and common convention).

   * `respond()` - the `respond()` method is the meat of any action.
 It defines how the action responds to an incoming request.

   * `this.render(...)` - tells Denali to render the follow as the response.
-In this case, it says to render an HTTP 200 status code, with the `message` object as the payload, and use the `'json'` serializer to format the response body (which in this case, simply `JSON.stringify()`s the payload).
+In this case, it says to render an HTTP 200 status code, with the `message` object as the response body payload.

 The end result here is an action which will always respond with the same JSON object that we saw above: `{ "message": "Welcome to Denali!" }`.